ivere27/secc/README.md

-# secc - Distributed compiler with morden web technology.
+# secc - Distributed compiler with modern web technology.

 a project of 'Second Compiler'.